cbodley/nexus/BUILDING.md

 * zlib
 * googletest for tests

-BoringSSL, lsquic, asio and googletest are included as git submodules, which must be initialized before building:
+BoringSSL and lsquic are included as git submodules, which must be initialized before building:

 	~/nexus $ git submodule update --init --recursive

-The zlib dependency must be installed manually.
+The boost, gtest and zlib dependencies must be installed manually.
 For example, on Fedora:

-	~/nexus $ sudo dnf install boost-devel zlib-devel
+	~/nexus $ sudo dnf install boost-devel gtest-devel zlib-devel

 ## Building